siko-lang/siko/doc/siko.md

 ## Introduction

-`Siko` is a strict, impure and mostly imperative programming language that visually and sometimes semantically resembles a functional language.
+`Siko` is a statically-typed, strict, impure and mostly imperative programming language that visually and sometimes semantically resembles a functional language.
 All `Siko` programs are function applications transforming immutable values.
 In `Siko` there are no mutable variables, everything is a value, there are no references.
-It features heavy type inference and a memory management agnostic runtime model, meaning, it has no dependencies on the runtime (no GC is needed).
+It features heavy type inference and a memory management agnostic runtime model, meaning, it has no dependencies on the runtime (no GC or RC is needed).

 ## Obligatory `Hello world!`